logo

 Did You Know?

-Between 1976 and 1984, these beautiful birds featured on the $50 currency notes of the Monetary Authority of Singapore's Bird Series.
-They also featured twice on Singapore's 50-cent stamps in 1962 and 1978.
+Between 1976 and 1984, these beautiful birds were featured on the $50 currency notes of the Monetary Authority of Singapore's Bird Series.
+They also appeared twice on Singapore's 50-cent stamps in 1962 and 1978.

-These birds can be aggressive and can unintentionally become stressed or cause you stress.
-If you were to adopt one, please read more about their lifestyles and behavior and make an informed decision!
+These birds can be aggressive and may unintentionally become stressed or cause you stress.
+If you decide to adopt one, please read more about their lifestyles and behavior to make an informed decision!

 Share this article: